cscart/docs/user_guide/addons/eBay/export_to_ebay.rst

 .. important::

-    If you :doc:`ended the eBay sales <end_ebay_sales>` of some products, you can resume their sales by revising them on eBay.
+    If you :doc:`ended the eBay sales <end_ebay_sales>` of some products or templates, using the **Export/Revise products on eBay** button for those products/templates will `relist them <http://pages.ebay.com/help/sell/relist.html>`_.

 ===============================================
 Way 1.
 Exporting and Revising Specific Products
 ===============================================

-1. In the Administration panel go to **Products → Products**
+1. In the Administration panel go to **Products → Products**.

-2. Tick the checkboxes near the products you want to export or revise
+2. Tick the checkboxes near the products you want to export or revise.

-3. Click the gear button and choose **Export/Revise products on eBay**
+3. Click the gear button and choose **Export/Revise products on eBay**.

 .. hint::